More Flying Buffalo

 Thanks for your note – it’s always good to get some feedback.
 As noted, I really did like the wings, I just didn’t agree with Jason that they were the spiciest around – though, I still like the ambiance far better than that of El Alamo or Hard Rock, so you can count on us as customers.
 As to the spicy sauce – as I noted, not only did they not ask, but when I did ask, I was told there would be an extra charge to bring hot sauce to the table and it would be the same as what was on the wings (there’s a note on your menu to that effect too, no?).
 So, a little re-training is in order – as we both know, it is hard with staff turnover to keep a handle on quality control!

-One last note as I was looking back at yours – the quality was great, not a concern – it was purely the hot sauce and dressing quantity that was an issue, which is service related, not food quality.
+One last note as I was looking back at yours – the quality was great, not a concern – it was purely the dressing quantity that was an issue, which is service related, not food quality.
 And while the leaf of green lettuce would have dressed up the plate, I was fine without it!

 Dan